CodeTheCity/CTC16/README.md

 * If you don't have a GitHub account, create a free account before you begin.
 You can [join GitHub](http://github.com/join) to get started.

+## Learning
+Through this setup process you can learn the following GitHub skills:
+* Forking a GitHub repository
+* Editing a repository using the web browser
+* Creating a Pull Request
+* Participating in a project

 ## Teams
 We'll add teams during the event.
 Follow these steps to help us add you.
 1. If you haven't already, sign in to GitHub